repvi/RetePulse/README.md

 - OTA firmware upload and management
 - Modular, extensible codebase

+# How to use the frontend and backend
+ * cd backend, use the command venv\Scripts\activate, or create and then activate virtual environment for python code
+ * open another terminal, use the command cd frontend.
+Then run the command npm run dev.

 # Login
 In order to login. please use the following:
 * username -> admin